avdgrinten/riot-challenge2016/README.md

 1. Clone this repository from github

-2. Download dependencies via `npm install`
+2. Download dependencies via `npm install` in the repository's directory

 3. Create a `config.json` file containing the following contents: